Frequently asked questions about our MA International Relations online course:

 Will I study international relations and politics?

-Politics is a fundamental aspect of International Relations and this online course explores the impact of political decisions and problems around the world.
-While politics is integrated into the course as whole and runs throughout all the modules, there are also specific modules which focus on certain regional and global political issues such as the The Political Economy of (Under-)Development, Order and Power in Europe and The Rise and Fall of Hegemonic Powers: the USA, China and the Rest modules.
+Politics is a fundamental aspect of international relations, and this online course explores the impact of political decisions and problems around the world.
+While politics is integrated into the course as a whole and runs throughout all the modules, there are also specific modules which focus on certain regional and global political issues, such as The Political Economy of (Under-)Development, Order and Power in Europe and The Rise and Fall of Hegemonic Powers: the USA, China and the Rest.

 What topics will I study in an MA International Relations?

 The Online Masters in International Relations course covers contemporary social, political and economic issues and theories around the world.
-Each module has focuses on a key issue in the international arena from security, conflict and terrorism to global movements and international governance.
-Learn more about the curriculum here.
+Each module focuses on a key issue in the international arena, from security, conflict and terrorism to global movements and international governance.
+Learn more about the curriculum.